yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_virtualize_web.md

 : Enter the name of the custom security device.
 Defaults to `Invoke Policy`.

 Policy to invoke
 : Select the authentication policy that this security device invokes.
 This lists policies already configured in Policy Studio in **Environment Configuration > Server Settings > API Manager > Inbound Security Policies**.
-For more details, see [Configure API Manager settings in Policy Studio](api_mgmt_config_ps.htm).

 Use client registry
 : Select whether the `authentication.subject.id` identifier must match one of the application's external credentials in the Client Registry in API Manager.
 This setting is selected by default, and is required for API Manager to check if the organization has access to the API.
 If you do not select this setting, API Manager will not check the organization access.

 Traffic Monitor subject
 : If **Use client registry** is not selected, the API has no client information, and API Manager does not check organization access to the API.
 In this case, you can enter the subject name to display in the Traffic tab in API Gateway Manager.
 Defaults to `${authentication.subject.id}`.

 Description
 : Select where the Markdown description for this security device is located.
 For details on writing documentation with Markdown, see <http://daringfireball.net/projects/markdown/>.

-Select one of the following:
+: Select one of the following:
     * **Use original policy description**: Use the policy description specified when creating the policy in Policy Studio.
     * **Use manual description**: Get the description from the contents of a field.
 Enter the description in the Manual Description field.
     * **Use markdown file location**: Get the description from a file located on the server.
 Enter the path to this file in the Markdown file location field.
 For security reasons, this file must start with an environmentalized variable and cannot attempt directory traversal.
 For example, the following path is valid: `${env.DOCUMENTS}/markdown/api.md`.
 The following paths are invalid: `/opt/documents/api.md`, `${env.DOCUMENTS}/../markdown/api.md`.
     * **Use external URL**: Get the description from an external URL.
 Enter the URL in the External URL location field.

-Invoke Policy security devices generate an Authentication section in the API Catalog that displays the description entered when creating the security device.
+{{< alert title="Note" color="primary" >}}Invoke Policy security devices generate an Authentication section in the API Catalog that displays the description entered when creating the security device.{{< /alert >}}

 #### OAuth

 Configure the following to enable OAuth authorization:

-General:
+##### General OAuth settings

 Access token store
 : Select a required OAuth access token store from the list.
-For details on how to add OAuth access token stores to this list, see [Configure API Manager settings in Policy Studio](api_mgmt_config_ps.htm#Configur).
+For details on how to add OAuth access token stores to this list, see [Configure API Manager settings in Policy Studio](/docs/apimgr_admin/api_mgmt_config_ps/).

 Scopes must match
 : Select whether the OAuth scopes match `Any` or `All` of the OAuth scopes configured in the next field.
 OAuth scopes are used to control how access tokens are accepted.
 For more details on OAuth scopes, see the [API Gateway OAuth User Guide](/bundle/APIGateway_77_OAuthUserGuide_allOS_en_HTML5/).

+Scopes
-Scopes: Enter a comma-separated list of scopes used to manage how access tokens are accepted.
+: Enter a comma-separated list of scopes used to manage how access tokens are accepted.
 In addition, these tokens are used as default scopes for applications that use this API and do not send the `scope` parameter in the access token request.
 You can also configure additional default scopes for an application if enabled in **Settings > API Manager Settings > General settings > Enable application scopes**.
-For details, see [API Manager settings](api_mgmt_config_web.htm#API_Manager_settings).
+For details, see [API Manager settings](/docs/apimgr_ref/api_mgmt_config_web/#api-manager-settings).
 Defaults to `resource.WRITE, resource.READ`.

 Remove credentials on success
 : Select whether to remove the user credentials from the message after successful authentication.
 This is selected by default.
 If you disable this option, an inbound request authorization header is forwarded to the back-end.
 To use another authentication and authorization mechanism to secure the connection to the back-end, you must remove the inbound authorization header using a custom routing policy.

-Authorization:
+##### OAuth authorization settings

 Access token location
 : Select the required location of the OAuth access token in the inbound request (`Request Header` or `Query string/form body`).
 Defaults to `Request Header`.